 The token list will appear, and at the top you'll see the object this template is currently assigned to.
 Click Change.

 A pop-up will appear, where you can choose a different object.
-Click Confirm to save the change.
+Click Continue to save the change.

 Sometimes when you change the object for your template, you'll need to update some of the tokens.
 If your template has tokens that need updating, you'll see another pop-up appear, showing what those tokens are.
 For each one, choose the closest match from the drop-down menu.
 Then click Confirm to save the changes.

 Salesforce templates use the same permissions structure as the rest of your account.
 Anyone with admin permissions will be able to view all templates.
 You'll want to grant Creators either view or edit access to any templates they'll need to use.

 This option is great if you want to have specific templates for sales people.
 They can be given view access to their own template and within Salesforce they'll only be able to see that template.

-When your template is created, it's time to head over to our Salesforce User Guide to learn how to use it.
+Now that your template is ready, it's time to head over to our Salesforce User Guide to learn how to use it.